rothgar/netdata-wiki/Configuration.md

 3. `[plugin:NAME]` one such section for each plugin enabled
 4. `[CHART_NAME]` once such section for each chart defined

+The configuration file is a `name = value` dictionary.
+Netdata will not complain if you set options unknown to it.
+When you check the running configuration by accessing the URL `/netdata.conf` on your netdata server, netdata will add a comment on settings it does not currently use.

 ### Global options

 setting | default | info